Asbestos-ceramic: Categories of asbestos ceramics

 Kaunissaari ware (c.
 4300) was an early asbestos-tempered ware.
 Its distribution is centred on the eastern lake area of Finland.
 Sperrings ware was another type of early asbestos-tempered ware from about the same time.

 The style seems to disappear around 200 AD in Finland but continues in Scandinavia.
 The disappearance is thought to be related to the transition to a semi-nomadic reindeer husbandry lifestyle.

 Asbestos-containing variants

 There are two variants of asbestos-containing pottery.
-The name depends on the proportion asbestos: Ceramics with an asbestos amount of 50–60% are called asbestos pottery; vessels containing 90% asbestos and 10% clay are asbestos ware.
+The name depends on the proportion of asbestos: Ceramics with an asbestos amount of 50–60% are called asbestos pottery; vessels containing 90% asbestos and 10% clay are asbestos ware.

 Asbestos pottery

 Asbestos pottery (50–60% asbestos, 50–40% clay) is usually found along with evidence suggesting metal work, i.e. crucibles, moulds, slag, fused clay, artefacts of bronze and copper, and stone sledge hammers.
 Asbestos ceramic may also have been used as a heat-storage medium.